nb-systems/Cordova-Framework/README.md

 ##
 ### Contributing
 ##
 Best practice in contributing this project is to fork them.
-Please make sure your Pull Request goes to the <a href="https://github.com/nb-systems/Cordova-Framework/tree/developer" title="developer-branch">`developer-branch`</a> of this project, so we can check you request and push it to the <a href="https://github.com/nb-systems/Cordova-Framework/tree/master" title="master-branch">`master-branch`</a>.
+Please make sure your push and / or pull request are send to the <a href="https://github.com/nb-systems/Cordova-Framework/tree/developer" title="developer-branch">`developer-branch`</a> of this project, so we can check you request and push it to the <a href="https://github.com/nb-systems/Cordova-Framework/tree/master" title="master-branch">`master-branch`</a>.

 For more information about contributing on this project, please read our contributing guidline (<a href="CONTRIBUTING.md" title="Contributing">`CONTRIBUTING.md`</a>).